THE DALIT PEOPLE

 Since 2002 in Mumbai, where our Dalit Candle business is also based, we have a boys homes for street children who are adopted for life.
 Over many years we have seen them rescued from a life of misery to become married with good jobs and a strong faith.
 All our Dalit Goods are named after the children from our projects, some of them in the picture to the left including Ajay, Vishal, Murgan and many more.

 The work of Life Association brings hope to children who would otherwise be hopeless, exploited and in many cases abused.
-We are incredibly fortunate to have our Dalit Goods business to raise awareness and help finance our work.
-We are therefore uniquely privileged so that every penny of your donation goes directly to the children, without additional administration costs.
+Our Dalit Goods business seeks to raise awareness of the Dalit plight, provide work to the underprivileged in india, and support our work.

 Selling our Dalit Goods products at the back of your church, school, workplace or community centre can be a great opportunity to raise funds for the work of Life Association as well as build awareness of the injustice surrounding the Dalit people.
 We'd be more than happy to visit you and speak on the issues surround the Dalits before we pass the baton over to you to sell the remaining stock.